 How many sessions do you need for shockwave therapy for Achilles tendonitis?

-Generally, we suggest a minimum of three sessions a week apart.
-Sometimes, we advocate for more sessions, up to six, if you find shockwave effective.
+Generally, we recommend a minimum of three sessions per week, spaced apart.
+Sometimes, we recommend more sessions, up to six, if you find the shockwave therapy effective.

 What should you do during shockwave therapy for Achilles tendonitis?

-During shockwave treatment, we suggest you avoid icing the tendon and taking anti-inflammatories such as ibuprofen.
-However, you can continue exercising within your rehab programme’s limits.
+During shockwave treatment, we recommend avoiding icing the tendon and taking anti-inflammatory medications, such as ibuprofen.
+However, you can continue exercising within the limits of your rehab programme.

 What are the contraindications of shockwave therapy?